Scheduling

 - Click Schedule.

-- Fill in the required parameters.
+- Fill in the schedule frequency.

 - Click Schedule to save the schedule.

-Enable a schedule
+Enable the schedule

 Defines the execution environment (fabric)